 The anti-legume tradition has been mostly maintained by Ashkenazic Jews, or those whose ancestors come from eastern Europe.
 Pre-Inquisition Jews from Spain never followed these rules, and thus Sephardim, who by definition are Jews descended from those who escaped Spain but also include those who are from South America, Asia, the Middle East and Africa, do not either.
 The vast majority of American Jews, 95 percent or more, are Ashkenazic.

-Even now in an era of detailed FDA-mandated labeling, where such a confusion is nigh impossible, the tradition remains.
+Even now in an era of detailed FDA-mandated labeling, where the confusion Nathan wrote about is nigh impossible, the tradition continues.
 This is why you see the fabled “Mexican Coke” make an appearance each spring.
 Made with cane sugar and not high-fructose corn syrup, the imported soda is good to go.
-UPDATE: Good news for those in California.
-After two years of suffering without (by far a bigger hardship than the 40 years of wandering in the Sinai), residents of the Golden State will now be able to enjoy kosher-for-passover Coca-Cola.
-In 2012, a new California law forced Coca-Cola to change its manufacturing process lest the beverage be labeled as having a carcinogenic agent.
-Relatedly, what tastes better?
+(Relatedly, what tastes better?
 Regular Coke or Kosher for Passover Coke?
 The New Republic did a taste test.)

 Matzo.
 For reasons that are unknown to most Jews, some people willingly eat matzo at other times of the year.
 These matzo boxes are labeled “not kosher for Passover” and should not be eaten as a part of observing the holiday.
 The difference?
 Rabbinic supervision to ensure that any matzo made for Passover is untainted by any leavening agents.
 There is also a debate over whether egg matzo is allowed.
 While clearly being verboten for the Passover seder (another Torah passage states that only the flour and water version may be used during the ritual), eating egg matzo during the rest of the week is left up to the observant.